MODISTE spotlights designer fashion

-The MODISTE showroom is located in Nashville's Wedgewood Houston neighborhood, but it feels like it’s in New York City.
-Its flagship’s tall ceilings and large windows fill the showroom with light—and although it isn’t walkable for Nashville tourists, Jami-lyn prefers it that way.
+The MODISTE showroom is located in Nashville's downtown, but it feels like it’s in New York City.
+Its tall ceilings and large windows fill the showroom with light.
 “I want MODISTE to be a destination, not somewhere you just stumble upon,” she said.
 “I want it to be the type of shop that’s appealing to NYC and LA transplants.
 I want people who aren’t from here to shop MODISTE online, but when they visit the area they can’t wait to come to the showroom.”

 Before MODISTE, Jami-lyn worked in editorial, writing and shooting photography for fashion pieces in The Nashville Edit—but her eye for fashion developed long before.
 She graduated from Belmont University in 2018, transferring from Boston College shortly after her parents moved to Nashville.
 She realized her heart wasn’t in the program she was enrolled in at Boston, and when she discovered the O’More College of Design Fashion Merchandising degree at Belmont, she knew it was a perfect fit.
 “I loved fashion magazines from a young age,” said Jami-lyn.
 “I loved all those stereotypical things—the movie “The Devil Wears Prada,” and the TV series “Gossip Girl”—but O’More made me fall in love with fashion more than I ever thought was possible.”